1

 Operating system or firmware is out of support

-When Windows or macOS falls off security update cadence, your exposure jumps regardless of antivirus.
-Unsupported BIOS or missing TPM also blocks modern encryption and device compliance policies.
+When Windows or macOS falls off security update cadence, your business becomes more vulnerable regardless of antivirus.
+Unsupported BIOS or missing TPM (Trusted Platform Module) also blocks modern encryption and device compliance policies.

 2

-EDR, disk encryption, VPN, and M365 sync together need headroom.
-If fans scream during routine Teams calls, users disable agents or skip updates, which undermines the controls cyber insurers expect.
+Endpoint security, disk encryption, VPN (virtual private network), and Microsoft 365 sync together need headroom.
+If fans scream during routine Teams calls, users disable agents or skip updates, which breaks the security controls your cyber insurance policy requires.

 3